del-raiz/guix-craft/README.md

 Note: I am currently working to generalize this to define machine and user specific variables in one place...

-Now we are ready to install GuixOS Sway ("Alkaline Ice"):
+Now we are ready to install GuixOS StumpWM ("Crystallized Momentum"):

 ```bash